 This direction is an average daily recommendation.
-It may seem ridiculously high, but you have to remember that we get quite a lot of our water from food as well.
+It may seem ridiculously high, but you must remember that we also get much of our water from food.
 So with that in mind, the actual amount of water would be about 12.5 cups (100 ounces) for men and about 9 cups (73 ounces) for women.

 When to consciously drink water?

-While we stress the importance of drinking water, on average, you are most likely consuming enough water.
-Water present in foods, coffee, and other drinks, along with the occasional glass of water, should be sufficient to keep you from dehydration.
+While we stress the importance of drinking water, you are most likely consuming enough water on average.
+Water in foods, coffee, and other drinks, along with the occasional glass of water, should be sufficient to keep you from dehydration.

 However, there are certain times when you need to make sure you are hydrated more than the others.
 These can be:

-- When you have a fever: Hydrate to make sure the body can transfer nutrients smoothly and heal quicker.
+- When you have a fever: Hydrate to ensure the body can transfer nutrients smoothly and heal quicker.

-- During summer: As you are losing more water by sweating and drinking water can help regulate body temperature
+- During summer: As you lose more water, sweating and drinking water can help regulate body temperature.

 - During constipation, diarrhea, and vomiting: Can monitor body functioning and replenish water supply lost during diarrhea and vomiting.

-- During pregnancy: While pregnant or when breastfeeding, women will require more than the average amount of water.
-They will need to up their intake to at least 10-13 cups a day.
+- During pregnancy: While pregnant or breastfeeding, women will require more than the average amount of water.
+They will need to increase their intake to at least 10-13 cups daily.

 How do I know if I am drinking enough water?

 Your body has a handy way of letting you know when you aren’t drinking enough: thirst.
-If you spend the majority of the day without being thirsty, then your water intake is already sufficient.
+If you spend most of the day without being thirsty, your water intake is already sufficient.
 You can also check the color of your urine.
-If it is colorless to a light yellow, then you are drinking enough water.
+You are drinking enough water if it is colorless to a light yellow.

 - 7% of adults reported zero consumption of drinking water